Chaitanyahegade/demo_aws/README.md

 # demo_aws
-This is just a demo file to check the aws service
+This is simple website that check how strong the password is.